adityacaroli/support-vector-machine/README.md

 # support-vector-machine

-some of the topics/terms covered in this knn model:
+some of the topics/terms covered in this svm model:
 => countplot
 => pd.set_option()
 => correlation